Anon11110/Mobile-3D-Gaussian-Splatting/docs/CORE_LIB_IMPLEMENTATION_PLAN.md

 **Status:** 🔄 **Partially Complete**

 **Tasks:**
-1. 🔄 Remove all direct std includes for replaced functionality (math partially done)
+1. 🔄 Remove all direct std includes for replaced functionality (math and logging done)
 2. ✅ Update all math operations to use msplat::math
 3. ⏳ Replace all file I/O with VFS (pending Phase 4)
-4. ⏳ Add comprehensive logging throughout (pending Phase 2)
+4. ✅ Add comprehensive logging throughout
 5. ⏳ Use Timer for all timing operations (pending Phase 3)
 6. ⏳ Verify no regressions in functionality (pending full integration)

 **Deliverables:**
 - ✅ Triangle example successfully uses msplat::math types
+- ✅ Triangle example uses msplat::log for all output
-- 🔄 Partial core functionality demonstrated (math only)
+- 🔄 Partial core functionality demonstrated (math and logging)
-- ⏳ Clean separation of concerns (partially achieved)
+- 🔄 Clean separation of concerns (partially achieved)

 **Success Criteria:**
 - ✅ Triangle example works identically to original
-- 🔄 Math subsystem properly utilized (other subsystems pending)
+- 🔄 Math and logging subsystems properly utilized (other subsystems pending)
-- 🔄 Code is cleaner for math operations (other areas pending)
+- 🔄 Code is cleaner with proper logging and math operations (other areas pending)

 ## Technical Specifications